 - International Union for Physical and Engineering Sciences in Medicine (IUPSEM) World Congress

 - Particle Therapy Co-Operative Group (PTCOG) Annual Conference

 - Society for Nuclear Medicine and Medical Imaging (SNMMI) Conference

 - International Symposium Stereotactic Radiosurgery/Stereotactic Body Radiation Therapy (SRS/SBRT)

 The elective courses are an opportunity for you to bolster your learning in the area of your particular clinical concentration, or perhaps broaden your scope to include and explore a new subject.
 Choices may include:

 - Data Science

 - Molecular Imaging

 - Quantitative Image Analysis

-- Independent research study
+- Independent research study or clinical project

 - Other courses as approved by the Program Director